Content created: 090513

 - 1937 A dictionary of Chinese Buddhist terms with Sanskrit and English equivalents.
 London: Kegan Paul-Trench-Trubner.

-- Plus countless web sites, some already vanished.
+- Plus countless web sites, many already vanished.

 Return to top.